python-happybase/happybase/doc/index.rst

 Example
 =======

 The example below illustrates basic usage of the library.
-The :doc:`tutorial
+The :doc:`user guide
-<tutorial>` contains many more examples.
+<user>` contains many more examples.

 ::